ePages-de/epages-docs/apps/app-submission-guidelines.md

 * Save your time and effort and don't duplicate an app that is already available in the Apps & Themes Store.
 We may reject it.
 * Concentrate on a reasonable and useful app.
-Apps that provide trick or mock a functionality will be rejected.
+Apps that do not function as expected, which trick the user or are in any form misleading will be rejected.

 # Metadata

-* We are keen on complete and meaningful text and descriptions in apps.
+* We are attentive to complete and meaningful descriptions and text in all apps.
-We will not accept apps that contain placeholder text.
+We will not accept apps that contain placeholder text or incomplete information.
 * Relevance rules.
 Only provide us with apps that include names, descriptions, screenshots etc. that are relevant to the app content and functionality.
 Apps that do not comply with this will be rejected.